Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/appeal-invalid.content.md

 - {{reason}}
 {%- endfor %}

-# Next steps
+# What happens next

-Your case will be closed.
+Your appeal is now closed.
 We have told the local planning authority.

+# Feedback

+This is a new service.
+Help us improve it and [give your feedback (opens in new tab)](https://forms.office.com/pages/responsepage.aspx?id=mN94WIhvq0iTIpmM5VcIjfMZj__F6D9LmMUUyoUrZDZUOERYMEFBN0NCOFdNU1BGWEhHUFQxWVhUUy4u).

 The Planning Inspectorate
 caseofficers@planninginspectorate.gov.uk